 Jane’s story was covered in the newspapers in Winnipeg and nationally.
 The reporters covered the fact that there was a lawsuit, and the core of Jane’s story.
 The stories were sympathetic to Jane and fair to Holy Cross and the Church generally.
 Many Catholics resent the media’s coverage of the American Church’s problem with sexual abuse.
-Many Catholics complain that the media sensationalize the issue or cover it in order to attack and discredit Catholicism.
+Many Catholics complain that the media report on the issue in order to attack and discredit Catholicism.
 The reporters involved with this case addressed the story as a case of errant individuals engaged in unusual practices, contrary to Church teachings.
 They did not imply that the Jane’s story was typical of the experiences and activities of female religious.
 There was concern over the obligations of Religious institutes to members like Jane who were estranged from their Congregations because of their complaints about other Sisters in the Congregation.

 These are copyrighted stories.
 I ask viewers not to copy them from this site.